tn64/Amazon_Vine_Analysis/README.md

 the part of their reviewers (Amazon Voices).
 We can initially test for bias by comparing the reviews of Amazon Vine reviewers and non-paid Amazon reviewers on the Amazon platform.

-The analysis here examines the reviews of video games on the Amazon platform.
+**Note: The analysis here examines the reviews of video games on the Amazon platform.**

 Resources Used:
 - Amazon RDS